beilmanmich/datasci_projects/readme.md

 (a) Edit source code in your main.py file, classes in a separate classes.py (Class definitions need to be written in a separate file and then included at runtime.)
 (b) Run locally on a chunk using eg. `$SPARK_HOME/bin/spark-submit --py-files src/classes.py src/main.py data/stats results/stats/`
 (c) Run on GCP once your testing and development are done.

+_TOOLS USED_: Spark - PySpark and Scala, HDFS, Google Cloud Platform